-ARTICLE 27 - TERM OF AGREEMENT
+ARTICLE 28 - TERM OF AGREEMENT

 Section 1.
-This Agreement shall be effective on July 1, 2018, and shall remain in full force and effect until June 30, 2021.
+This Agreement shall be effective upon execution and shall remain in full force and effect until June 30, 2024.

 Section 2.
 This Agreement shall automatically be renewed from year to year thereafter unless either party shall notify the other, in writing, by December 1st that it wishes to modify the Agreement.